Case studies:

 People wanted to hear more from their management board and wanted a place to share their thoughts and feelings.

 This was a real wake-up call for Clarion, and in particular for their management board.
-The importance of D&I for the future success of their business couldn’t be ignored.
+The importance of D&I for the future success of their business could not be ignored.

 Getting Clarion’s D&I strategy off the ground